joshbegley/nyt-latest/previous.md

 `There's no initial timetable to return for Keaschall, who has been extraordinary in his first week with the Twins.`\
 https://nytimes.com/athletic/6311283/2025/04/26/twins-luke-keaschall-broken-arm-kody-clemens/

-**2025 NFL Draft's 1st round becomes second-most watched ever**\
+**2025 NFL Draft's first round becomes second-most watched ever**\
-`Thursday's broadcast was second only to the 2020 first round which took place during the COVID-19 pandemic.`\
+`Thursday's broadcast was second only to the 2020 first round, which took place during the COVID-19 pandemic.`\
 https://nytimes.com/athletic/6311348/2025/04/26/nfl-draft-first-round-most-watched/

 **Listen: Who could replace Alexander-Arnold in Liverpool's leadership group?**\